Rail transport in Israel: Israel

 When Israel gained independence in 1948, the state created Israel Railways as a successor to the British company.
 During the 1947–1949 Palestine war, much damage was done to the railways in the country, especially the Jezreel Valley railway, which was not rebuilt due to financial constraints and its incompatibility with the rest of the rail network.

 In the first years of Israeli independence, rail passenger traffic grew rapidly, reaching about 4.5 million passengers per annum during the early to mid-1960s, at which point traffic began to slacken due to improvements in the road infrastructure, increases in the automobile ownership rate, lack of investment in the rail network, and a continued favoring of public transportation using buses over trains.
 This trend reached a low point of about 2.5 million passengers in 1990, which on a per-capita basis represented about a 75% decrease from the heyday of the 1960s.
 Then in the 1990s, a wave of railway infrastructure development began, leading to a resurgence of the railways' importance within the country's transportation system.

 As of 2010, the rail network in Israel spanned approximately 1000 km, while around 250 km additional was expected to be under construction in the early 2010s decade.
 The majority of the network has been double tracked, the result of extensive works which have been ongoing since around 1990 to increase capacity throughout the network.

 In the early 2000s, the Israeli government embarked on a major project to upgrade the existing rail network and build a number of entirely new lines.
 This includes rebuilding the railways to Kfar Saba and Beersheba, while converting them to double-track and constructing dozens of grade separations between road and rail.
 Then in the 2010s decade, rebuilding the Jezreel Valley railway and creating new lines: the Railway to Karmiel, the High-speed railway to Jerusalem, a line from Ashkelon to Beersheba through Sderot, Netivot and Ofakim, and a railway as part of the Route 531 project.
 Some of these projects were initiated in the 2000s but were eventually frozen, with work on some resuming in 2009–2010, when they were included in a major government plan to connect almost all cities in Israel to the rail network.

 Electrification reached the network with the first section of the newly built Tel Aviv–Jerusalem railway in 2018.
 Electrification of existing lines has continued at a rapid pace in subsequent years.
-The long term goal is for the entire network to be electrified, a feat which only Switzerland has accomplished.
+The long term goal is for the entire network to be electrified, a feat which As of 2026 only Switzerland has accomplished, but India is close to achieving at 99% electrification as of 2026.